igvteam/igv-docs/igv-docs/docs/UserGuide/tracks/alignments/viewing_alignments_basics.md

 IGV requires that BAM and CRAM files have an associated index file.

 *   The main data file must include the _.bam_ or ._cram_ extension.
 *   The index file should have the same filename but with the _.bai_ or ._crai_ extension.
-For example, the index file for test-xyz.bam would be named test-xyz.bam.bai, or alternatively test-xyz.bai.
+For example, the index file for _test-xyz.bam_ would be named _test-xyz.bam.bai_, or alternatively _test-xyz.bai_.
 *   When loading by URL, the URL to both the data file and the index file should be specified.
 *   When loading by file, IGV automatically searches for the index file within the same directory as the data file.

 If you receive a .bam file from a sequencing facility, you will usually also get the corresponding index file.
-If you need to create the index yourself, there are multiple tools available for indexing BAM files, including [igvtools](http://software.broadinstitute.org/software/igv/igvtools), the [samtools](http://www.htslib.org) package, and the [Picard.SortSam](http://www.broadinstitute.org/cancer/software/genepattern/modules/docs/Picard.SortSam/4) module in [GenePattern](http://www.broadinstitute.org/cancer/software/genepattern/).
+If you need to create the index yourself, there are multiple tools available for indexing BAM files, including [igvtools](../../tools/igvtools_ui.md), the [samtools](http://www.htslib.org) package, and the [Picard.SortSam](http://www.broadinstitute.org/cancer/software/genepattern/modules/docs/Picard.SortSam/4) module in [GenePattern](http://www.broadinstitute.org/cancer/software/genepattern/).

 # Tracks